An intersectional framework for counterfactual fairness in risk prediction: Discussion

-Finally, while our methods can use any protected characteristics, the selection and definition of characteristics is critical to the validity of the results in context.
-Particularly with socially constructed characteristics like race, assignment of group labels is not straightforward, and group definitions change over time.
-In the case of race, existing work notes a few further specific issues.
-Racial categories are inherently unequal groupings used to perpetuate inequities, so \cite{benthallRacialCategoriesMachine2019} argues that fairness work should be careful of further entrenching the labels.
-They argue for using patterns of segregation, rather than racial categories, to guide fairness interventions with the goal of disrupting such patterns.
-Recent work on a multidimensional measure of structural racism \cite{chantaratIntricacyStructuralRacism2021} provides another potential alternative definition of categories that could be used in metrics such as ours.
-At a minimum, the complexities of measuring structural racism that \cite{hardemanImprovingMeasurementStructural2022} and others note suggest that group definition for algorithmic fairness work involving race deserves further study.
+More broadly, while our methods can use any protected characteristics, the selection and definition of characteristics is critical to the validity of the results in context.
+Particularly with socially constructed characteristics like race, assignment of group labels is not straightforward, and group definitions change over time. \cite{benthallRacialCategoriesMachine2019} argue fairness work should be careful of further entrenching such inherently unequal categories.
+They argue for using patterns of segregation, rather than racial categories, to guide fairness interventions.
+Recent work on a multidimensional measure of structural racism (\cite{chantaratIntricacyStructuralRacism2021}) provides another potential alternative categorization that could be used in metrics such as ours.